 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), an amendment which modifies the measurement and recognition of credit losses for most financial assets and certain other instruments.
 The amendment updates the guidance for measuring and recording credit losses on financial assets measured at amortized cost by replacing the "incurred loss" model with an "expected loss" model.
 Accordingly, these financial assets will be presented at the net amount expected to be collected.
 The amendment also requires that credit losses related to available-for-sale debt securities be recorded as an allowance through net income rather than reducing the carrying amount under the current, other-than-temporary-impairment model.
-The guidance is effective for fiscal years beginning after December 15, 2019, for public business entities that meet the definition of an SEC filer, excluding entities eligible to be Smaller Reporting Companies (SRCs) as defined by the SEC.
-For all other public entities, including the Company, ASU 2016-13 is effective for fiscal years beginning after December 15, 2022.
-The Company does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.
+The guidance is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+Early adoption is permitted for annual periods after December 15, 2018.
+The Company does not expect the adoption of this guidance will have a material impact on its consolidated financial statements.